 First, a warranty deed is a type of deed where the grantor guarantees that he or she holds clear title to a piece of property and that they have a right to sell or to convey it to a grantee.

-Well, attorneys and title companies most often use quit claim deeds when transferring property between relatives or family members, such as a father to a son, a mother to a daughter.
+Well, attorneys and title companies most often use quitclaim deeds when transferring property between relatives or family members, such as a father to a son or a mother to a daughter.
 It can be used when a spouse or somebody is getting married or when spouses are divorcing.
-You pretty much know the people who you’re dealing with and that you’re hoping that you can trust them, that they own the property.
+You know the people who you’re dealing with, and you’re hoping that you can trust them and that they own the property.
 So really, no warranties or representations are necessary.

-We also use quit claim deeds in a real estate mortgage situation, where correcting a title defect or an issue between the parties.
-Again, the parties are known to each other and also to the title company, so usually the quit claim deed is used to take somebody off title.
+We also use quitclaim deeds in a real estate mortgage situation where we are correcting a title defect or an issue between the parties.
+Again, the parties are known to each other and also to the title company, so usually the quitclaim deed is used to take somebody off the title.
 It can also be used to make a minor correction to a legal description or a misspelling of a name.
-Also, if there’s a notary defect such as a date or commission, it can be corrected with a quit claim deed.
-So again, with a quit claim deed, title is transferred between family members most often, or it’s used to clear a defect on title.
-If there is a defect or problem with the grantor’s title later, the grantee has no legal recourse against a grantor for any defect because, again, the grantor made no warranties or representations as to the marketability or the cleanliness or validity of title that’s needed to convey a legal interest.
+Also, if there’s a notary defect, such as a date or commission, it can be corrected with a quitclaim deed.
+So again, with a quitclaim deed, title is transferred between family members most often, or it’s used to clear a defect on title.
+If there is a defect or problem with the grantor’s title later, the grantee has no legal recourse against a grantor for any defect because, again, the grantor made no warranties or representations as to the marketability or the cleanliness or validity of the title that’s needed to convey a legal interest.

 A warranty deed is a type of deed where the grantor guarantees that he or she holds clear title to a piece of property and that they have a right to sell or to convey it to a grantee.